Generators and splitting fields of certain elliptic K3 surfaces: The case of

-Since $\Ee'_5$ has no reducible fiber and all the $240$ sections $Q_j$'s corresponding to the roots of $\Psi(u)$ are points in $\Ee'_5(\KK'_5(s))$ with polynomial coordinates, we have $\langle Q_j, Q_j \rangle = 2$ and $\langle Q_{j_1}, Q_{j_2}\rangle = 1- ( Q_{j_1} \cdot Q_{j_2})$, where $(Q_{j_1} \cdot Q_{j_2})$ denotes the intersection number for any $1\leq j_1 \neq j_2 \leq 2$.
+Since $\Ee'_5$ has no reducible fiber and all the $240$ sections $Q_j$'s corresponding to the roots of $\Phi(u)$ are points in $\Ee'_5(\KK'_5(s))$ with polynomial coordinates, we have $\langle Q_j, Q_j \rangle = 2$ and $\langle Q_{j_1}, Q_{j_2}\rangle = 1- ( Q_{j_1} \cdot Q_{j_2})$, where $(Q_{j_1} \cdot Q_{j_2})$ denotes the intersection number for any $1\leq j_1 \neq j_2 \leq 2$.
 Assuming $x_j=x(Q_j)$ and $y_j=y(Q_j)$, the number $(Q_{j_1} \cdot Q_{j_2})$ can be computed by the following formula:

-Using this and a direct searching between $240$ sections, we obtain a subset of eight points with unimodular height paring matrix.
-In order to describe, let $\epsilon_4, \epsilon_5, \epsilon_6$ be as in the statement of Theorem~\ref{main-c1}.
-Then, one can check that
+Using this formula and determinant condition, we obtain a subset of eight points with unimodular height paring matrix.
+In order to describe those points, we consider the followings roots of $\Phi (V)$: